QuentinRa/blog.quentinra.dev/maths/numerical-analysis/iterative/gauss-seidel.md

 [Go back](../index.md)

 The Gauss-Seidel method is a particular case of SOR, where omega is 1.
-This time, you can only evaluate a part once, but we got the result faster.
-The Gauss-seidel formula is
+This time, you can only evaluate one part before starting, but we got the result is fewer steps.
+The Gauss-Seidel formula is

 <div>
 \[